 Feature Description Action to be taken Person Responsible Date to complete action by Number of storeys 2 storeys - office access and staff toilet on second floor Children do not need to access the upstairs offices.
-Downstairs office area can be used by staff struggling with the stairs KL Corridor Access Accessible through two entrances and ramps No action KL Lifts None Parking Bays None Entrances 1 disabled access point at the fron of the school 1 access at the rear Improve surface at the rear of the school to aid wheelchair access KL 09/2022 Ramps 1 disabled access point at the fron of the school 1 access at the rear No action Toilets Accessible toilet in EYFS classroom No action Reception Area Accessible via rear entrance or through class 1 No action Internal Signage Clear and visable No action Emergency Escape Routes This would need to be risk assessed if a wheel chair user was to come to seagrave.
+Downstairs office area can be used by staff struggling with the stairs KL Corridor Access Accessible through two entrances and ramps No action KL Lifts None Parking Bays None Entrances 1 disabled access point at the front of the school 1 access at the rear KL Ramps 1 disabled access point at the fron of the school 1 access at the rear No action Toilets Accessible toilet in EYFS classroom No action Reception Area Accessible via rear entrance or through class 1 No action Internal Signage Clear and visable No action Emergency Escape Routes This would need to be risk assessed if a wheel chair user was to come to seagrave.
 Move to suitable classroom for wheelchair emergency routes KL/KB In response to a wheelchair user joining or visiting